zachmickelson/zmickelson.github.io/index.md

-Southern Methodist University, May 2022 \
+Senior at Southern Methodist University \
 B.A.
 English, Minor in Economics \
 B.B.A.
 Management